NickMcConnell/FAangband/docs/attack.rst

 -------------------------------
 Launchers of Accuracy
-  These launchers have an unnaturally high to-hit number, making them extremely accurate.
+  These launchers have an unnaturally high to-hit number, making them extremely accurate, and will occasionally shoot a very accurate shot.

-Launchers of Power
+Launchers of Velocity
-  These launchers do an unnaturally high amount of damage due to their high to-dam number.
+  These launchers do an unnaturally high amount of damage due to their high to-dam number, and will occasionally shoot a very powerful shot.

 Launchers of Extra Shots
   These launchers allow the wielder to shoot more times per round than